Usage

 Server-Sent Events

-The service will send you the events as they happen.
+The service should send you the events as they happen.

 For example, you can use curl to do that: